-Did you find the instructors' pages useful?
+Instructors' Pages Did you find the instructors' pages useful?
 (Circle one.) yes / no What additional information would you include in these pages?

-Did the students find these exercises: (circle one) If other, what? enlightening / boring / fun / other

-Do you have additional comments regarding student learning and these labs?

-Given the choice, would you teach these exercises again? (circle one) yes / no Why or why not?

-Did the students obtain sensible results from these exercises? (circle one) yes / no What were the best / worst sets of results?
-Why?

-Was the room kept neat and clean by your class and other classes? (circle one)yes / noWas the equipment functioning properly, or if not, could you fix it? (circle one)yes / noAny other comments regarding the room and equipment?yes / no
+Students Did the students find these exercises: (circle one) enlightening / boring / fun If other, what? ı / other Do you have additional comments regarding student learning and these labs?
+TA Given the choice, would you teach these exercises again? (circle one) Why or why not? yes / no Results Did the students obtain sensible results from these exercises? (circle one) What were the best / worst sets of results?
+Why? yes / no Il.
+D Lab Room Was the room kept part and clean by your class and other classes? (circle one) waa I n a yes / no yes / no

-1301 Equipment Guide
+1301 EQUIPMENT GUIDE